elys-network/elys-asset-registry/docs/listing-assets.md

 Finally, you need to update the Elys Network Asset Registry to include the new asset and its associated pools.
 This is done by creating a pull request in the [Elys Network Asset Registry repository](https://github.com/elys-network/elys-asset-registry).

 If you created the (Asset Registry)[#adding-the-asset-profile] entry for the new asset, there should be already an open pull request with the template to fill.
 Please check [Chain Schema](docs/SCHEMA.md) for the required fields and the expected format.

+## Updating Cosmos Asset Registry

+In order for other chains and projects to recognize the new asset, you need to update the Cosmos Asset Registry.
+This is done by creating a pull request in the [Cosmos Asset Registry repository](https://github.com/cosmos/chain-registry/blob/master/elys/assetlist.json).
+Don't forget to include the logo url in both png and svg format.
+If the logo already exists in the directory from another chain, there's no need to upload our own version of the logo, we can simply link to the already existing logos.

 ## Open questions